devbootcamps/development-environment/README.md

 Go to Start menu → All Programs → Accessories → Command Prompt.

 ### Linux
 Go to Start menu → All Programs → Accessories → Command Prompt.
+Can't find it?
+Ask us!

 ## About Vagrant
 Vagrant is a tool to create standardized virtual machines.
 A virtual machine is a way to emulate a computer within your computer.
 This allows us to make sure that everyone uses the exact same environment, which will be a Linux system.